zdravkov/kendo-docs/dataviz/drawing/basic-shapes.md

 [Path](/api/dataviz/drawing/path),
 [Image](/api/dataviz/drawing/image) and
 [Group](/api/dataviz/drawing/image)
-live in the `kendo.dataviz.drawing` namespace.
+live in the `kendo.drawing` namespace.

 ### Draw the path
 A [Path](/api/dataviz/drawing/path) element is used to